Zack Gelof: 2022

 In 2022, Gelof ran the fastest 30-yard sprint in the A’s farm system in the spring.
 He missed almost seven weeks with a torn labrum and subluxed left (non-throwing) shoulder suffered in May when he dove for a ground ball, but playing for the Midland RockHounds of the Double–A Texas League he hit .271/.356/.438 with 13 home runs and nine stolen bases in 11 attempts in 354 at bats over 83 games.
 He played 53 games at second base, 26 games at third base, seven games at DH, and one game in center field.
 MLB.com ranked him the #97 prospect in baseball, and the A's #4 prospect.
 He then played nine games at second base for the Triple–A Las Vegas Aviators of the Pacific Coast League.
 He slashed .257/.316/.714 with five home runs in 35 at bats.
+MiLB.com and Baseball America ranked him the A’s third-best prospec, and MiLB named him an A’s Organizational All-Star.

 A’s assistant general manager Billy Owens said: "Zack Gelof is a dynamic athlete.
 He’s a plus, plus runner.
 He’s got serious strength.
 I see the plate discipline improving as he climbs the ladder.
 At some point, I see him also going to the outfield and using that dynamic athleticism all around the diamond."
 He played for the Mesa Solar Sox in the 2022 Arizona Fall League.